-- Excess nitrogen loading to the lower watershed (tidal influenced waters from Taunton downstream) and too high phosphorus in ponds and upper watershed tributary streams caused excess plant and algae growth limiting the diversity of aquatic life that can live there (more diversity = greater ecological, recreational, and economic value of the watershed, estuary, and bay); - Low stream flow limited recreational use (canoeing and fishing) and exacerbated nutrient loading and effluent domination for waters resulting in excessively high nutrient and treated effluent concentrations in streams; - Unmanaged stormwater impaired stream habitat by scour, organism flushing, and pollution loading spikes when storms occurred.
-Potentially beneficial storm flows ran quickly from impervious surfaces to streams being wasted rather than infiltrated through soils for cleaning and groundwater base streamflow replenishment; - Wildlife habitat and stream buffers were lost due to poorly designed and regulated development along stream corridors.
+- Excess nitrogen loading to the lower watershed (tidal influenced waters from Taunton downstream) and too high phosphorus in ponds and upper watershed tributary streams cause excess plant and algae growth limiting the diversity of aquatic life that can live there (more diversity = greater ecological, recreational, and economic value of the watershed, estuary, and bay); - A comprehensive state sponsored 2004 to 2006 study throughout the Taunton River Estuary and Mount Hope Bay documented high algae and depressed dissolved oxygen attributed to high nitrogen loads.
+TRWA monitoring continues to measure nitrate (a portion of total nitrogen) in the main stem of the river at levels 2 to over 4 times the in-stream target total nitrogen level 0.45 milligrams/liter (mg/l) MassDEP, EPA and RI say is needed to protect the estuary (total nitrogen = nitrate + organic nitrogen + ammonia + nitrite; so despite the fact we measure only one component of total nitrogen (nitrate) the levels measured are much too high). - In 2018, TRWA learned of early results from MassDEP continuous monitoring buoys.
+Low dissolved oxygen levels which do not meet water quality criteria were measured by MassDEP during the summer of 2017 for weeks at a time at their continuous monitoring buoys in upper Mount Hope Bay at the mouths of both the Taunton and Cole Rivers (see TRWA Google map for buoy locations).
+Low DO was observed following events where chlorophyll-a peaks of 25 to 100 ug/l were observed, which demonstrates that the low DO resulted from algae blooms that were caused by excessive nutrients. - Nitrogen induced eutrophication in the estuary threatens the endangered Atlantic sturgeon, Winter Flounder, Sea Run Brook Trout and the ability of the Taunton watershed and Mount Hope Bay to support a balanced indigenous population of fish and aquatic life. - Low stream flow periodically limits recreational use (canoeing and fishing) and exacerbates nutrient loading and effluent domination for waters resulting in excessively high nutrient and treated effluent concentrations in streams; - Unmanaged stormwater impairs stream habitat by scour, organism flushing, and pollution loading spikes when storms occur.
+Potentially beneficial storm flows run quickly from impervious surfaces to streams being wasted rather than infiltrated through soils for cleaning and groundwater base streamflow replenishment; - Wildlife habitat and stream buffers are often lost due to poorly designed and regulated development along stream corridors.

-Continued nutrient loading and growing treated effluent flows with less stream water dilution because of the persistent summer droughts we have seen each year resulted in very high measured nitrate levels and low water levels (click on the Monitoring Program Tab on the TRWA home page http://savethetaunton.org/ and the picture of the sample bottles for data and the algae bloom picture for photos).
+Continued nutrient loading and growing treated effluent flows with less stream water dilution because of the periodic summer droughts have resulted in very high measured nitrate levels and low water levels

+(click on the Monitoring Program Tab on the TRWA home page http://savethetaunton.org/ and the picture of the sample bottles for data and the algae bloom picture for photos).

 II.
-TRWA 2017 MONITORING RESULTS AND WHAT THEY MEAN
+TRWA 2018 MONITORING RESULTS AND WHAT THEY MEAN